locationtech-labs/geopyspark/docs/index.rst

 What is GeoPySpark?
 --------------------

-*GeoPySpark* is a python language binding library of the scala library, `GeoTrellis <https://github.com/locationtech/geotrellis>`_.
+*GeoPySpark* is a Python language binding library of the Scala library, `GeoTrellis <https://github.com/locationtech/geotrellis>`_.
 Like GeoTrellis, this project is released under the Apache 2 License.